Western Digital Corporation (WDC) Reveals an Earnings Mystery

 Craig Hallum, on the other hand, stated in their research note that they expect to see WDC reach a price target of $62.
 The rating they have provided for WDC stocks is “Buy” according to the report published on September 23rd, 2020.

-Volatility was left at 4.13%, however, over the last 30 days, the volatility rate increased by 3.39%, as shares sank -2.58% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +32.36% upper at present.
+Volatility was left at 4.28%, however, over the last 30 days, the volatility rate increased by 3.69%, as shares surge +1.99% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +22.25% upper at present.

 Insider Trading